 For many of us, rugged and desolate landscapes have an inescapable draw.
 When we’re not riding, we’re planning.
-We pore over topographies, scout routes, and spend nights dreaming about places so far out there we can feel the thrill of exposure in our bones.
+We pore over topographies, scout routes and spend nights dreaming about places so far out there we can feel the thrill of exposure in our bones.

 But there’s a balance to that kind of adventure, as photographer Dan Milner and Bike Magazine Editor Will Ritchie discovered on their recent trip to Argentina, where they and Trek’s Travis Brown put Full Stache through the ringer.
 Is there such a thing as too far?
 And how will we know when we get there?

-On their journey, they were humbled not just by the landscape of vastness, but also by a new understanding of the importance tourism done right.
-They took only photographs and left no trace, but the landscape and the people they met along the way made a lasting impact on them.
+On their journey, they were humbled not just by the landscape of vastness, but also by a new understanding of the importance tourism done properly.
+They took only photographs and left no trace, but the landscape and the people that they met along the way made a lasting impact on them.

 As it turned out, Full Stache was the right bike for this adventure.
 In fact, it might have been the only bike for it.

 Read more about their voyage across unmarked trails separating nothingness on a vanishing path picked by their seemingly omniscient guide, and the challenges and triumphs that come with riding on the far side of adventure.

 Full Stache: Born to explore

 Full Stache is a full suspension 29+ trail bike with an oversized appetite for rugged backcountry riding.
 It delivers the fun-loving traction and stability of the 29+ platform, with a suspension set-up that begs to rip through primitive terrain.
 Looking for a companion for that wild adventure you’ve been planning?
 This is it.

 Sure-footed 29x3˝ mid-fat tyres for stability and extra traction through the rough.

 The first full suspension 29+ bike with real trail bike travel, so you can charge through obstacles on primitive trails.